peteroupc/MailLib/api/com.upokecenter.mail.Message.md

- access to objects from this class must be synchronized if multiple threads can access them at the same time.</p> <p>The following lists known deviations from the mail specifications (Internet Message Format and MIME):</p> <ul> <li>The content-transfer-encodings "quoted-printable" and "base64" are treated as 7bit instead if they occur in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status").</li> <li>If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.</li> <li>Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
+ access to objects from this class must be synchronized if multiple threads can access them at the same time.</p> <p>The following lists known deviations from the mail specifications (Internet Message Format and MIME):</p> <ul> <li>If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.</li> <li>Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
  Moreover, UTF-8 is parsed everywhere in header field values, even in those parts of some structured header fields where this appears not to be allowed.
-(UTF-8 is a character encoding for the Unicode character set.)</li> <li>This implementation can parse a message even if that message is without a From header field, without a Date header field, or without both.</li> <li>The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.</li> <li>There is no line length limit imposed when parsing header fields, except header field names.</li> <li>There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.</li> <li>If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of these remarks) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".</li> <li>In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:</li> <li>(a) The preamble and epilogue of multipart messages, which will be ignored.</li> <li>(b) If the charset is declared to be
+(UTF-8 is a character encoding for the Unicode character set.)</li> <li>This implementation can parse a message even if that message is without a From header field, without a Date header field, or without both.</li> <li>The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.</li> <li>There is no line length limit imposed when parsing header fields, except header field names.</li> <li>There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.</li> <li>If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".</li> <li>In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, bytes greater than 127 are still allowed:</li>
+ <li>(a) The preamble and epilogue of multipart messages, which will be
+ ignored.</li> <li>(b) If the charset is declared to be
   <code>utf-8</code>.</li> <li>(c) If the content type is "text/html" and the
   charset is declared to be <code>us-ascii</code>, "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).</li>
  <li>(d) In non-MIME message bodies and in text/plain message bodies.
- Any 8-bit bytes are replaced with the substitute character byte (0x1a).</li> <li>If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
+ Any bytes greater than 127 are replaced with the substitute character byte (0x1a).</li> <li>If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)</li> <li>The name <code>ascii</code> is treated as a synonym for
  <code>us-ascii</code>, despite being a reserved name under RFC 2046.
 The
- name <code>cp1252</code> and <code>utf8</code> are treated as synonyms for
+ names <code>cp1252</code> and <code>utf8</code> are treated as synonyms for
  <code>windows-1252</code> and <code>utf-8</code>, respectively, even though they
  are not IANA registered aliases.</li> <li>The following deviations involve encoded words under RFC 2047:</li> <li>(a) If a sequence of